isauraAlmar/Personal/README.md

 #### ElasticSerch

-Elasticsearch is a a distributed search engine base on RESTful, capable of solving a growing number of use cases.
-It can be use as an analitic framework and datastore as well.
+Elasticsearch is a search engine base on RESTful, that have two main funtions: it can be use as an analitic framework and datastore as well.

+It can be use for seberal cases:
+* As a Text Search.
+* Event Data and Metrics.
+* Visualizing Data.
+* Scraping and Combining Public Data.
+* Logging and Log Analysis.

 INDEX: